10 SIMPLE Steps to Creating a Dating Lifestyle

 1. Try being altruistic:

-Paying strangers a compliment is not only a great way to boost your self esteem but it also allows you to become a master of small talk and warm up your communication skills.
+Paying strangers a compliment is not only a great way to boost your self-esteem.
+It also allows you to become a master of small talk and warm up your communication skills.
 So the next time you get a shop assistant serving you say:

 “I like how you’re smiling whilst you’re working.”